NotJaypee/Excel-Dashboard-and-Analysis-Project/Dashboard/readme.md

 This Data Jobs Salary Dashboard was created to help job seekers explore salary trends for various roles and assess whether they are or going to be fairly compensated.

-The dataset was obtained from online sources and contains detailed information on job titles, salaries, locations, and key skills, which are summarized and visualized here.

 ### Dashboard File
 My final dashboard is in [Salary Dashboard.xlsx](Salary%20Dashboard.xlsx).